Developer Guide

 Fig 27.
 Find Groups Activity Diagram

-is created and the arguments are parsed by it.
-The arguments are used to create GroupContainsKeywordsPredicate
+Step 2.
+FindGroupsCommandParser is created and the arguments are parsed by it.
+The arguments are used to create GroupContainsKeywordsPredicate and FindGroupsCommand is returned to the LogicManager.

 Click here to return to table of contents